Can copy-paste behaviour predict film taste?

 (A deleted scene from the Practical Recommender Systems book)

-People use a computer in different ways – when I need to copy-paste something I always use <ctlr>-c and <ctlr>-v, while my wife insists (how irritating!) on always using the mouse right-click menu.
-I do not know if such habits can be translated to implicit ratings, unless they could be based on whether to be a geek or not.
+People use a computer in different ways – when I need to copy-paste something, I always use <ctlr>-c and <ctlr>-v, while my wife insists (how irritating!) on always using the mouse right-click menu.
+I do not know if such habits can be translated to implicit ratings unless they could be based on whether to be a geek or not.
 Just for fun, we could pursue the thought a bit.
 Let’s pretend that we are looking at films.
-If we have the Matrix – the geek movie of all time- who would you recommend it to if you only knew how the user performs copy-paste?
+If we have The Matrix – the geek movie of all time- who would you recommend it to if you only knew how the user performs copy-paste?
 I would answer the ones using the <ctlr> way.
-My wife is helping me a lot with this (book), so I should be careful about guessing what kind of films a person who does copy-paste with the right-click menu likes, but I would put her way in between the geek way and the ones doing copy-pasting using the menu in the top of the window.
+My wife is helping me a lot with this (book), so I should be careful about guessing what kind of films a person who does copy-paste with the right-click menu likes.
+Still, I would put her way in between the geek way and the ones doing copy-pasting using the menu in the top of the window.

 • <ctrl>-way = The Matrix.